learnlatex/learnlatex.github.io/it/lesson-04.md

 \end{document}
 ```

-You can probably guess that `\textit` is a command to make text italic, but it
-_always_ makes things italic, so it doesn't work for nested material.
-See how
-`\emph` _does_ know about nesting.
+Probabilmente riesci a indovinare da te che il comando `\textit`
+mette il testo in corsivo, ma lo fa _sempre_, perciò non funziona
+bene con del testo annidato in altro testo.
 There are also places where the emphasis
 isn't the same as italic; for example, in presentations color is usually a better
 option.
 With logical markup, we don't have to worry about that detail in the
 body of the document.